zsquareplusc/python-embedded-launcher/README.rst

         scripts=['scripts/app2'],
     )

-Then simply running ``python setup.py bdist_launcher`` will do the trick.
-It will do:
+Then running ``python setup.py bdist_launcher`` will do the following steps:

 - Run ``bdist_wheel`` and then ...
-- use that wheel file to install the application and all dependencies to the dist directory.
+- use that wheel file to install the application and all dependencies to a subdirectory within the ``dist`` directory.
 - Create executables for all ``scripts`` and ``console_scripts`` entries.
   When the ``--icon`` option is given, the provided icon will be applied to all executables.
-- Finally, copy/download a ``pythonX-minimal`` distribution to the dist directory.
+- Finally, copy/download a ``pythonX-minimal`` distribution to the ``dist`` directory.

 Options for 'bdist_launcher' command::

     --icon                  filename of icon to use
     --extend-sys-path (-p)  add search pattern(s) for files added to sys.path (separated by ";")
     --wait-at-exit          do not close console window automatically --wait-on-error         wait if there is an exception

+These options apply to all created launchers (if more than one is generated).

 Advanced Usage